Old Copse, near Hastings, East Sussex. 4.96 acres of wonderful oak and hornbeam woodland, just 7 miles from the A21 for £53,000 (freehold) [#S1103]

 Whilst the land was copyhold land (which may mean certain mineral rights historically belonged to the lord of the manor) we believe the mineral rights do come with the land.
 No third parties currently exercise any such rights over the land.

 Rights Of Way

-- There is a right of way for all times and all purposes marked ABCDEFG on the plan.
+- There is a right of way for all times and all purposes marked XABCDEF on the plan.